Quality Assurance. If you've worked on any project before you've probably heard this term.

 - How does this website look and function in all major browsers?

 - What advanced functionality is on this site that needs to be tested?

 - What is the craziest thing a visitor could do while on this site?

 Tablets and phones come in a variety of sizes.
-In a world where websites are going responsive, it's also important to test how your site scales as you change screen sizes.
-(Try making this blog page thinner by dragging the side of the window left to right).
+In a world where you have 50 milliseconds to make a good impression based on your website, your site should be responsive to survive.
+That means it's vital to test how your site scales as you change screen sizes.
+For a quick real-life exercise, try making this blog page thinner by dragging the side of the window left to right.
 Does your website look good at every size?
 What about the in-between sizes?
-Here are some tips to fix common responsive issues that we've come across.

-An important thing to note is that after you finish QA and launch your site: you're really not finished.
-QA and testing is never over.
+An important thing to note is that after you finish QA and launch your site, you're really not finished.
+QA and testing are never over.
 If you update a link on your site, or change content or make any changes to the site you need to test them.
 Click on every link.
 Make sure every image shows up.

 Need help with making sure your website is ready to go live?
 We're here for you.